wnaBee/Abstractor/README.md

-# abstractor V. 1.3
+# abstractor V. 1.4
 An automatic commentor and prettyfier for code.

-Generates comments for every line of code in a given file by splitting the string into its components and comparing them to a major library of c++ commands/operators/Keywords.
+Generates comments for every line of code in a given file by splitting the string into its components and comparing them to a major library of commands/operators/Keywords for the corresponding language.

 Prettyfies code by adding newlines after certain characters to increase readability.